p0mvn/swaprouter-workshop/README.md

 TODO: add link to docs page abou what's going on under the hood of beaker deploy

 TODO: FAQ for debugging logs

+### Part 1 TODO

+* add to instructions that we are creating the execute.rs and query.rs
+* need to add cargo.toml additions
+* possibly re-add migratemsg